 Cat8 cable (Category 8) is the next generation twisted-pair copper cabling standard specified by ANSI/TIA-568-C.2-1.
 It operates at a frequency of up to 2 GHz (2000 MHz) for up to 30 meters of cabling.
 The physical appearance of Cat8 cable is similar to lower category cables and still terminated in RJ45 connections.
 Cat8 network cable is also backward compatible with its previous versions.
 Designed to support 25GBASE-T and 40GBASE-T applications, it is suitable for small or middle enterprise LANs, especially for data center switch-to-server interconnections.

 Copper technology will be continuously researched and expanded to cater for future demands.
 Copper cables are still promising in the applications of voice transmission, in-building networks, horizontal cabling, PoE, IoT, etc. Therefore, there is no doubt that copper cables will not be entirely replaced by the fiber, and you can choose copper cables without worries according to your demands.
 FS can provide all the patch cords mentioned above, which 100% pass the Fluke Test.
 These cables are cost-effective and features large inventory and quick delivery.
-Welcome visit FS if you have any needs.
+Welcome visit FS.COM if you have any needs.